- Community planning

 If your property is not within one of these areas, or otherwise doesn't qualify for Shades of Green, check out other Montgomery County tree-planting programs such as the Planning Department's Leaves for Neighborhoods program and the Department of Environmental Protection's Tree Montgomery program.

 To learn about tree care and maintenance, click here.

 In 2011, as part of an effort to understand existing tree cover across the county, urban planners analyzed Montgomery County’s tree canopy cover — the layer of leaves, branches, and stems of trees that cover the ground when viewed from above.
 The project used high-resolution aerial imagery to gather data on tree cover throughout the county.
-The study revealed significantly lower tree canopy cover in urban areas than most surrounding suburbs.
+The study revealed significantly lower tree canopy cover in Business districts than most surrounding suburbs.